Social media use in the fashion industry: Influencers

 Fashion influencer marketing on social media platforms have led fashion consumption on social sopping services.
-One of these social fashion services is LIKEtoKNOW.it (changed to LTK in 2021) where everyday consumers can find and purchase clothing worn by social media fashion influencers (also known as SMFIs).
+One of these social fashion services is LTK (LIKEtoKNOW.it before 2021) where everyday consumers can find and purchase clothing worn by social media fashion influencers (also known as SMFIs).
 Launched in 2014, LTK has gained a massive following on Instagram (over 3 million) and has 1.3 million registered users on their mobile application.
-Utilizing social media fashion influencers has led to massive sales within the fashion industry, 80% of visitors of Nordstrom’s mobile platform are referred by influencers.
+Utilizing SMFIs has led to massive sales within the fashion industry, 80% of visitors of Nordstrom's mobile platform are referred by influencers.
 Social media fashion influencers try new fashion products, adopt fashion trends and have power in what their audience purchases.
 Social media fashion influencers gain a following though promoting fashion products, and posting about their lavish lifestyles attained through their higher socioeconomic status.
 The attractive lifestyles of the influencers influence their followers to mimic their luxurious lifestyle and are allowed to consume the same products through social shopping services.

 Trends

-The connection between social media and fashion is common because it has become part of daily life.
+The connection between social media and fashion has become common.
 Influencer marketing has emerged as a necessity and crucial component of advertising.
 85% of American businesses are presently using influencer marketing as part of their marketing plan.
 Wearing fashion brands is a method to show oneself at social gatherings.
 Through their clothing, people try to demonstrate how distinct they are.
 Some people who desire to socially influence others through their fashion and style now have the possibility thanks to social media in the fashion sector.
 Customers who want to purchase fashion brands frequently follow fashion authorities on social media and heed their recommendations for purchasing fashion products.

+In January 2021, the Italian fashion house Bottega Veneta deleted all its social media accounts "to lean much more on its ambassadors and fans" to spread the company's social content, a trend that did not amplify.